What are the day to day operations of this route?

 Can I finance the route?

-Yes, company related financing for an estimated $63,000 for 10 years.
-Additional qualifications require a background check (no felonies).
-Down payment for the remaining balance requires a certified cashier’s check.
+Yes, company related financing is available for an estimated $70,000 for 10 years.
+Additional qualifications require a background check and a 10% cash reserve of the selling price.
+Down payment for the remaining balance requires a certified cashier’s check at closing.
 If more financing is needed you can review additional Financing Options Here.